Did you know that about 60% of the energy consumed in commercial offices is directly or indirectly related to artificial lighting?

-Modern day skylights are designed to reduce UV exposure and heat transfer and other devices like Tubular daylighting devices due to their structure are efficient at producing more light with less heat.
+Modern-day skylights are designed to reduce UV exposure and heat transfer and other devices like Solar Light pipes can be used due to their structure that are efficient at producing more light with less heat.

 Daylighting systems offer a viable solution to bring down the lighting costs.
 Daylighting systems have been found to reduce the overall lighting energy costs by 50-60%.

 In another blog related to daylighting, we talked about ways to improve daylight in a building.
 These include: Siting and Massing of buildings, Different modeling techniques, Integration of electrical controls etc

 Consider these methods to maximize natural lighting in buildings.

 Maintenance costs can be driven by the costs associated to maintain HVAC systems handling increased loads with the heat generated using artificial lighting systems.

 These costs can be significantly brought down by using daylighting systems.